 The Citizen's Foster Care Review Board (CFCRB) was founded in 1992 as a non-profit 501c3 organization.
 It was based on a belief that Panels of trained, involved, inquisitive and diverse citizens could provide the extra time and attention needed to support children who are in the foster care or dependency systems.
-Each year, the CFCRB directly assists an average of 250+ children that are being monitored by the Department of Children and Families.
+This year the CFCRB directly assisted over 390 children that are being monitored by the Department of Children and Families.
 Yes, even in "Paradise", there are children in peril and in harm's way.